wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

         # service wazuh-api status

     .. note::
-      Now that the Wazuh API is installed, check out the section :ref:`securing_api` to set up some additional settings.
+      Now, that the Wazuh API is installed, we strongly recommend securing the API.
+In the following document :ref:`securing_api` you will learn how to enable the HTTPS comunication, how to change the default user and password and more.

 #.
 (Optional) Disable the Wazuh updates: